F5Networks/f5-aws-cloudformation/supported/standalone/2nic/readme.md

 ## Installation using the AWS deploy buttons
-The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch button.
+The easiest way to deploy one of the CloudFormation templates is to use the appropriate Launch button.<br>
+**Important**: You may have to select the AWS region in which you want to deploy after clicking the Launch Stack button.

  - Hourly, which uses pay-as-you-go hourly billing
  - [BYOL](#byol) (bring your own license), which allows you to use an existing BIG-IP license.
 <br>